gibbs/gibbs.github.io/content/blog/0002-using-oauth-roles-in-grafana-with-keycloak.md

 Finally, under ==Manage > Users==, select a user, go to the ==Role Mappings== tab and assign one of the newly added roles.
-Sign in to Grafana with the selected user and they should now have the relevant role assigned.
+Sign in to Grafana with the selected user, they should now have the relevant role assigned.

 ## Testing the UserInfo Endpoint in Keycloak